galosandoval/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach executes each element in an array but doesnt return

+.map creates a new array and runs every element in an array through a provided function

 2. Explain the difference between a callback and a higher order function.

+a higher order function uses a callback function

 3. What is closure?

+Closure gives an inner function access to an outer functions scope

 4. Describe the four rules of the 'this' keyword.

+1. combined with the keyword 'new', a new object is created
+2. if apply, bind, or call are used then the word this inside the function is passed as the argument
+3. the object to the left of the . is what this refers to
+4. if this is invoked without being attacked to an object, this is the global window

 5. Why do we need super() in an extended class?

+extend replaces the create key word for create, and super replaces call. extend and super lets a class inherit the same attributes and methods as a parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.